Wondering how to become a Pinterest Virtual Assistant and which Pinterest Virtual Assistant course will fast track your success?

 Q1.
 What made you start the Pinterest VA service?

 A: I knew I wanted to start offering Pinterest management as a service as soon as I started to see results for my own blog.
-I was hitting around 13k page views a month, and I was certain my Pinterest knowledge to reach that point would be valuable to someone.
+My Pinterest account was sending traffic to my blog, hitting around 13k page views a month, and I was certain my Pinterest knowledge to reach that point would be valuable to someone.

 Plus, when I first started using Pinterest for my blog I had never used it before (not even for pinning home inspo or baking recipes to try!).
 So I knew how difficult it was to put the time into really learning Pinterest as a marketing tool.
 I am still learning of course, but I wanted to offer my assistance so others didn’t have to go through months (or in my case years) of learning Pinterest if they didn’t have the time!